Wobby24/GLRenderer/README.md

 # GLRenderer
-Rasterizer that utilizes the OpenGL API devloped by Khronos Group
+Rasterizer that utilizes the OpenGL API developed by Khronos Group

 # Features
 - **As of now, there is nothing implemented**.
 This is just a placeholder for future development.